MicrosoftDocs/dynamics-365-ai/ai-docs/sales/configure-relationship-analytics.md

 ---
-title: "Configure Relationship analytics and health | MicrosoftDocs"
+title: "Configure Relationship analytics and health (Sales Insights) | MicrosoftDocs"
 description: "Configure relationship analytics and health to provide graphical representation of KPIs and activity histories to the sellers." ms.date: 10/28/2020 ms.custom: